Risk posed across sectors by different types of unmanned aerial vehicle (UAV) and other autonomous and unmanned systems, now and in the future.

 Why might this be relevant?

-The project is focused on analyzing and minimizing the risk of drone flights, which directly addresses the question about the risk posed by unmanned aerial vehicles.
+The project specifically focuses on analyzing and minimizing risks associated with drone flights, which directly addresses the question about the risk posed by different types of unmanned aerial vehicles.

 SafePilot is a ground-breaking concept for the safe operation of small Unmanned Aerial Vehicles (UAVs) in civilian airspace.
 Small UAVs have been successfully deployed in the military domain to provide surveillance in ho...